TruthL/PEP/README.md

 1. Perhaps move GUI from Tkinter to Plotly Dash due to better support for data visualization and version control.
 1. Add a field to ignore certain groups (such as Admin, as to not bloat the output file).
 ---

+### Changes made to original PEP:
+- Code reads in csv files from SunLearn.
+- Student ratings should sum up to 100, student is required to rate themselves.
+- Filtering of raw csv files.
+This should be edited to fit needs.